 For example, the analysis of historical data provides hypotheses on the supermarkets’ demand for the product at different times of the year.
 This is used to predict the products’ quantity in the warehouse, the shipments, and the orders.

-Instead, with a Fast Data architecture, the company has real-time updated data.
+Instead, with a Fast Data architecture, the company has real time data.
 The supply chain manager would know the products’ quantity that is stored in each warehouse and where it is in the production chain, at any time.
 This way, the company can make its own decisions according to the current needs, such as where to ship a certain container that has just arrived at the harbor.
 The company can thus optimize its choices by reducing waste and costs.

 How to increase the user experience with Fast Data